vidhra/.github/profile/README.md

 # Vidhra
 Infrastructure as a Language

-[Vidhra](https://vidhra.com) is an innovative technology company specializing in AI-powered cloud infrastructure solutions.
-We believe that managing cloud resources should be as simple as having a conversation, and we're building the tools to make that vision a reality.
+[Vidhra](https://vidhra.com) is an innovative technology company specializing in AI-powered cloud infrastructure solutions, We're building the tools to make that vision a reality.

 ## Our Mission
 Make complex infrastructure management accessible to everyone - from seasoned DevOps engineers to developers who want to focus on building, not configuring.